 Benchmark the quality of your volunteer management and involvement.

 The UK award recognising commitment to best practice in employer supported volunteering.

 Strengthen your organisation, provide a better service for your users and increase funding.

-- NCVO UK Civil Society Almanac - statistics on volunteering
+- NCVO UK Civil Society Almanac provides statistics on volunteering and the voluntary sector.

 - The Institute of Volunteering Research evidence bank

 - Read more about NCVO's policy work around volunteering.